ilya-kavalenka/RECSEN/README.md

 }
 ```

 Once logged in the client may receive any number of SnapshotRefresh messages or a Logout message from the server.
 The client is also allowed to send own Logout message to the server.
-It is not allowed to receive or send other messages (e.g. Login) at this stage of the communication.
+It is not allowed to receive or send other messages (e.g. LoginRequest) at this stage of the communication.
 After a Logout message is sent by the client it may still receive SnapshotRefresh messages until the confirming Logout message is received from the server.
-Upon receive of a Logout message from the server the control flow ends.
+Upon receive of a Logout message from the server the client control flow finishes.

 ```
 recv onSnapshot(SnapshotRefresh)